 ENGCMP 1400-7510 is a CGS Online Web ASY course offering.
 CGS 0092-7710 is a CGS Online Hybrid course.
+CGS 0092-7720 is a second section of CGS 0092.

 CGS Academic Affairs Monthly E-Bulletin

 This is a monthly e-bulletin for our faculty, keeping them apprised of College-related events, policies, procedures, faculty trainings, semester deadlines, changes to programs, and trends in pedagogy.